roots/bud/docs/config-copy.md

 `bud.copy` allows you to copy static assets to your output directory.

-You can specify a path to a specific file or use [fast-glob](https://github.com/mrmlnc/fast-glob) style globbing to move over sets of files.
+You can specify a path to a specific file or use glob syntax to match many files at once.

-Uses [globby](https://github.com/sindresorhus/globby) under the hood.

 ## Usage